Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/ThirdPersonCharacter/readme.md

-# Third Person Character Controller
+# Explore with Third Person Character

 Allows users to explore a city/map from the perspective of a Third Person Character.